GoogleCloudPlatform/cloud-bigtable-examples/java/simple-cli/README.md

 `po`.
 This expression would match the values `pony` and `sunrise`, because these values come after the value `po`.
 The expression would not match the values `apple` or `pi`, which come before `po`.

+NOTE - the operators should be escaped with a backslash.

 ## Understanding the code